dchacke/hiccdown/Readme.md

 end
 ```

-Or, more commonly, in your view:
+Or, more commonly, in a `.hdml` view:

 ```ruby
 class FooController < ApplicationController